ScooloV/bbpedia/docs/dungeon_bowl/the_teams.md

 ***BLOCKER (0-6) --***

-A College of Heavens team may have up to six players from the Blocker position in any combination «rn«MRV **COST MA ST AG PA AV SKILLS & TRAITS PRIMARY SECONDARY**
+A College of Heavens team may have up to six players from the Blocker position in any combination rnMRV **COST MA ST AG PA AV SKILLS & TRAITS PRIMARY SECONDARY**

 **POSITION COST